buildbuddy-io/rules_codex/README.md

 Bazel rules for running Codex prompts as build actions.
 Built on top of [tools_codex](https://github.com/buildbuddy-rules/tools_codex).

+If you want a hermetic Codex toolchain that you can use to write your own rules, see [tools_codex](https://github.com/buildbuddy-rules/tools_codex).

 ## Setup

 Add the following to your `MODULE.bazel`: